5/1/2026

 Chief Executive Officer

 Sure.
 Thanks, Jamie.
 I'd say a couple of things.
-First, let's talk about organic growth versus M&A. I think Maastricht was in a unique position post-pandemic where we really tried to focus on certain core diversification into the energy markets.
+First, let's talk about organic growth versus M&A. I think Moss Tech was in a unique position post-pandemic where we really tried to focus on certain core diversification into the energy markets.
 I think we did that in 2022, 23.
-Obviously, those were big acquisitions for us at the time.
+You know, obviously those were big acquisitions for us at the time.
 We said very vocally that we were going to focus on organic growth.
-We were going to focus on really making our balance sheet a lot healthier and being in a position to put ourselves in a position to do whatever we wanted.
+We were going to focus on really, you know, making our balance sheet a lot healthier and being in a position to put ourselves in a position to do whatever we wanted.
 And I think we've accomplished that.
 So I think that was, you know, very set our goal.
 We had levered up a little bit on those acquisitions.
 We wanted to bring leverage back down.
-We wanted to fully integrate those acquisitions.
-We wanted to make sure they were performing at a high level.
-And I think today we sit here and we can check the box.
-We've done that.
-We're excited about that.
-I think you're seeing the beginning of those results.
-I don't even think we've seen all of those results flow through our financials yet.
-So we're excited about that.
-We're also excited about what M&A has meant to our business over a really long period of time.
-We've had a lot of growth via M&A since, at least in my term as CEO, since 2007.
-We bought some incredible companies.
+Thank you for joining us.
+Since, you know, at least in my term as CEO since 2007, we bought some incredible companies.
 And I think you saw us be more active at the end of 25, right?
 We bought what we thought were two incredible companies in two market segments that we think have tremendous long-term potential and growth opportunities.
 You know, they're both here just over a quarter.
 We're excited to have them.
-They've been fantastic additions to Mostek.
-But the truth is there's a lot more.
-And we've said we're going to focus more on M&A. There are a ton of opportunities out there, a lot of which we really like.
-And they're very strategic.
-We're looking at our business in a way of which to figure out where are the areas that we want to grow as a business, where are the internal opportunities that we have relative to the workforce that we have, and then where do we need to go outside and try to find some help to either bolster whether it's a geographic area or an area of work.
-So I do think you're going to see us be a lot more active in M&A for sure than we've been in the last couple years. think we started that in the fourth quarter of 25 and I think you'll see that continued throughout 26 with all that said I mean today you know we feel good about the segments that we're in we think all of the segments offer us solid growth potential and more importantly I think we've got the management teams within each of those businesses to handle the level of growth so where I would be concerned on growth isn't necessarily on capital allocation because I think you know some of these quite frankly aren't even that capital intensive some are more and I think we feel good about the return profile of each, but where it becomes really important for us is to understand that we have the leadership strength to be able to deliver on that growth and deliver the optimal margins on that growth.
-And today, I think we're more than equipped to take on multiple areas of growth, multiple businesses of growth.
-And I think we're just really starting to enjoy that.
-I think we've worked really hard over a really long period to put ourselves in the position that we are today.
-And I think it's time to kind of enjoy the fruits of our labor and to take advantage of those growth opportunities and execute on them.
-So I don't really see us, you know, jumping into a lot of new businesses.
-But quite frankly, I see us really trying to expand the ones that we're in and take advantage of the opportunities within those.
+They've been fantastic additions to Mostic.
+But the truth is there's a lot more, and we've said we're going to focus more on M&A. There are a ton of opportunities out there, a lot of which we really like, and they're very strategic, right?
+We're looking at our business in a way of which to figure out where are the areas that we want to grow as a business, you know, where are the, you know, internal opportunities, Thank you very much. and more importantly I think we've got the management teams within each of those businesses to handle the level of growth.
+So where I would be concerned on growth isn't necessarily on capital allocation because I think some of these quite frankly aren't even that capital intensive, some are more.
+I think we feel good about the return profile of each but where it becomes really important for us is to understand that we have the leadership strength to be able to deliver on that growth and deliver the optimal margins on that growth.
+And today I think we're more than equipped to take on multiple areas of growth, multiple businesses of growth. and I think we're just really starting to enjoy that.
+I think we've worked really hard over a really long period to put ourselves in the position that we are today and I think it's time to kind of enjoy the fruits of our labor and to take advantage of those growth opportunities and execute on them.
+So I don't really see us jumping into a lot of new businesses but quite frankly I see us really trying to expand the ones that we're in and take advantage of the opportunities within those.

 speaker